 Emotions are contagious.
 Emotional reactions impact each director’s performance.
 When one director feels anxious or stressed, it affects others in the group without anyone necessarily saying a word.

-During board meetings, it is important to be accessible – remain open to others’ ideas even if you feel stressed or preoccupied by other concerns.
+During board meetings, it is important to be accessible – remain open to others’ ideas even if you feel stressed or preoccupied with other concerns.
 This may be difficult at times, as you struggle with your own emotions making sure not to get overwhelmed.
-It is important to be responsive—pay attention to other people’s emotional cues to make them to feel safe.
+It is important to be responsive—pay attention to other people’s emotional cues to make them feel safe.
 This will help them know that you care about their point of view and want their participation.
 And finally, it is important to be engaged—stay emotionally present by asking questions that would help to identify the intent of the decision and provide helpful feedback to the ideas, validating each person’s concerns.